 She has appeared as a keynote and panelist at numerous public and corporate events around the world, and her views are sought by some of sport's leading figures.

-In 2016 she was named the overall winner of the AFR Women of Influence Awards, and in 2018 was named the 7th most powerful woman in international sport (outside the US) by Forbes magazine.
+In 2016 she was named the most influential woman in Australia by the Australian Financial Review, and in 2018 was named the 7th most powerful woman in international sport (outside the US) by Forbes magazine.
+In 2020, Moya was listed in WICC's global "Best XI" for advancing women's soccer.

 Women in Football Breakfast, hosted by Football Federation SA and Adelaide United, March 2019